stoeps13/connections-doc/source/admin/admin/r_admin_files_commands.md

 FilesObjectTypeService.importType\("filePath"\)
 :   Imports an XML file defining a custom object type.

+    !!! note
-    **Note:** The Files application must be restarted after an object type has been imported before the new object type can be accessed and used by the system.
+    The Files application must be restarted after an object type has been imported before the new object type can be accessed and used by the system.

     Parameters: